jakartaee/jakarta.ee/content/learn/specification-guides/servlet-faces-and-server-pages-explained.md

 Navigation can also occur by returning the name of the view to which navigation should occur from an action method.
-For instance, when a user clicks a command button to initiate an action method, it could return a String of “authenticate.xhtml” to navigate to that page.
-There are also components that contain an “outcome” attribute, which can be used to specify the name of the view to which navigation should route the user.
+For instance, when a user clicks a command button to initiate an action method, it could return a `String` of "authenticate.xhtml" to navigate to that page.
+There are also components that contain an "outcome" attribute, which can be used to specify the name of the view to which navigation should route the user.

 Jakarta Faces includes a validation framework to validate data as it is entered